mbaumer/us_hep_funding/docs/_states/AL.md

 ### Committees
 Martha Roby is the #22 Republican on the House Committee on Appropriations

+Martha Roby is the #5 Republican on the House Appropriations Subcommittee on Commerce, Justice, and Science

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016